Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 The following tutorial was inspired by the introduction to P3D in Processing 2.0+, which can be found here: https://processing.org/tutorials/p3d/

-# Introducing WebGl in p5.js
+# Introducing WebGL in p5.js

 In p5.js, there are two render modes: P2D (default renderer) and WEBGL.
 Both render modes utilize the html canvas element, however by enabling the WEBGL "context" on the canvas, we can now draw in both 2D and 3D.
-To enable webgl, simply specify as the third parameter in the createCanvas() function.
+To enable WEBGL, simply specify as the third parameter in the createCanvas() function.

 ```
 function setup() {